 If you’re interested in visiting the small neighboring island of Kimolos, there’s a daily ferry connection from Pollonia.

 Kleftiko Beach is one of the best places to see in Milos.
-It’s one of the most famous coves on the island and was an old pirates hideout.
-Kleftiko is located on the southwest tip of the island and is mainly accessible by boat; though it’s possible to walk there, we don’t recommend it.
+It’s one of the most famous coves on the island and was an old pirate hideout.
+Kleftiko is located on the island’s southwest tip and is mainly accessible by boat; though it’s possible to walk there, we don’t recommend it.

 Instead, book a sailboat and enjoy a fully captained experience full of swimming, snorkeling, and even a cookout on the beach.
-Along the way, you’ll see unique rock formations and traditional fishing villages!
+You’ll also see unique rock formations and traditional fishing villages!

 Kimolos is a charming and quaint island in the Cyclades close to Milos.
-However, not many people have heard of it or venture to it.
+However, not many people have heard of it or ventured into it.
 It’s known for its unique beaches and turquoise clear waters.

 You can enjoy the uncrowded streets of Kimolos after just taking an hour ferry ride from Milos!
 It’s the best €5 ferry ticket you’ll ever spend!

-Poliegos Islands is an uninhabited island close to Milos, and if you’re looking for a fun day exploring the clear waters around the island a fun thing to do in Milos is sail out to it!
-On this fun sailing trip you’ll be taken to Poliegos, and then to the colorful beach of Firligos.
-After you can enjoy Gerakas – only accessible by boat!
+Poliegos Islands is an uninhabited island close to Milos, and if you’re looking for a fun day exploring the clear waters around the island, a fun thing to do in Milos is sailing out to it!
+On this fun sailing trip, you’ll be taken to Poliegos and then to the colorful beach of Firligos.
+After, you can enjoy Gerakas – only accessible by boat!

 a helpful Map Of Things To Do in Milos